 In using fixed-point number representation, the result may not be accurate or it may not have the required precision.
 For example in a decimal system, assume a fixed-point representation with two digits at the right of the decimal point and fourteen digits at the left of the decimal point, for a total of sixteen digits is used.
 The precision of a real number in this system is lost if a decimal number such as 1.00792 is represented; the system stores the number as 1.00.
 Also, assume a fixed-point number representation with six digits to the right of the decimal point and ten digits to the left of the decimal point for a total of sixteen digits.
-The accuracy of a real number in this system is lost if a decimal is lost if a decimal number as 1.254378943.43.
+The accuracy of a real number in this system is lost if a decimal number such as 631254378943.43 is represented; the system stores the number as 1254378943.43.
 Therefore, real numbers with very large parts or very small fractional parts should not be stored in fixed-point representation.